Changing the use of a property (material change of use)

 If your development is assessable, your local council will let you know if they will be the assessment manager for your application, or if you need to contact SARA through your regional SARA office.

-The council or SARA may also direct you to the Department of Natural Resources, Mines and Energy (DNRME), if for example, your development requires:
+The council or SARA may also direct you to the Department of Regional Development, Manufacturing and Water (DRDMW), if your development may require:

 - taking or interfering with water in a watercourse, lake or spring, artesian or sub-artesian water, or overland flow